What are the penalties for drinking and driving?

 If your blood-alcohol level is under the state′s legal limit (for example, .08 or .10), you may be cited for driving under the influence.
 If your level is at or over the limit, you′ll receive a ticket for driving while intoxicated.

-The penalties for either offense are serious and are becoming even more strict across the nation.
+The penalties for underage drinking and driving are serious and are becoming even more strict across the nation.
 Loss of your driver′s license for a period of time is common practice, while substantial jail time is imposed for second and subsequent offenses.
 You′ll also notice a significant increase in your car insurance.
 A DUI or DWI stays on your record for years.
 Your insurance agent can give you the specifics under your state′s laws.

 A few states have implemented strict consequences for repeat offenders.
 South Dakota, for example, has a 24/7 Sobriety Project where persons who reoffend are forced to stop drinking for at least three months.
 They must take two police-observed breathalyzer tests every day and pay the $1.00 fee for each.
 If they fail the test, refuse to take it or don’t show up, it’s an immediate one day in jail with increasing consequences.
 In 2008, drunk-driving fatalities in South Dakota fell to 34, down from the national average of 70.
 Other states and the City of London are considering similar programs.